Thankful for Friendship Bible Verses: Greater Love and Proverbs

 According to the American Psychological Association (APA), friendship can be defined as a voluntary and potentially long-lasting relationship between two individuals.
 In many cases, friendships involve meeting one another's needs and sharing interests.
 While each friendship is unique, these relationships often develop due to shared experiences resulting in mutual gratification.

-What does God say about friendship?
+What does the Bible say about friendship?

 While the word “God” may refer to different entities depending on what religion is being referenced, religions that use the Bible as a sacred text may find a variety of passages and verses that pertain to friendship.
-It can be important to note that these passages and verses can vary depending on which version of the Bible is being read.
+It can be important to note that Bible passages and verses can vary depending on which version of the Bible is being read.
 Several examples of verses that could refer to friendship include John 15:13, Proverbs 17:17, and Colossians 3:13.

 John 15:13